Securities Transaction Tax

 Securities Transaction Tax (STT) is a tax payable in India on the value of securities (excluding commodities and currency) transacted through a recognized stock exchange.
 As of 2016, it is 0.1% for delivery based equity trading.

 STT does not apply to off-market transactions or on commodity or currency transactions.
-The original tax rate was set at 0.125% for a delivery-based equity transaction and 0.025% on an intra-day transaction.
+The original tax rate was set at 0.125% for a delivery-based equity transaction and 0.025% on an INTER-day transaction.
 The rate was set at 0.017% on all Futures and Options transactions.